Last updated on October 8th, 2021 at 08:07 pm

 - Cut out any treats

-By doing these few things, your standard poodle can return to their ideal weight.
+By doing these few things, your standard poodle will return to its ideal weight.

 What If My Standard Poodle Is Underweight?